PathornKiti/learn-by-me/Image Search/README.md

 - **queries/**: Data used for class reference.
 - **sample_submission.csv**: A sample submission file in the correct format.
 - **zeroshot_clip.py**: Baseline code used to generate `dot_product.csv` and `cosine_similarity.csv` files.
 Some adjustment on the threshold can be done to improve the score.

+## Result
+The model achieved an F1 Macro score of 0.95714 on the evaluation metrics.